Ritik26052000/Ritik26052000/README.md

 ## My Projects

 ### Pinned Repositories

 [![ER-Diagram Builder](https://er-diagram-builder01.netlify.app/)](https://github.com/PKalyanReddy/Declaration-DevOps_032.git)

+**ER Diagram Builder**
 Description: ER diagram looks very similar to the flowchart.
 However, ER Diagram includes many specialized symbols, and its meanings make this model unique.
 The purpose of ER Diagram is to represent the logical structure & entity framework infrastructure.

 [![Music](https://beet-pulse-music.netlify.app/)](https://github.com/alfaj7/SAP-Sultans_056.git)

+**Music**
 Description: Embarking on a mission to revolutionize the music streaming landscape, our team has set out to develop a cutting-edge, open-source music streaming application.
 Leveraging our collective passion for music and technology, we aim to deliver a personalized and immersive listening experience that rivals industry giants like YouTube and Spotify.
 Our platform will prioritize user engagement through innovative features such as dynamic search, customizable playlists, and a detailed music player, all while ensuring robust performance and user-friendly design.
 With a strong focus on state management, data persistence, and responsive UI, we are excited to showcase our skills and create a unique space for music lovers worldwide.

 [![DMart Clone](https://dmart-cw.netlify.app/)](https://github.com/arnabBaruah009/Yamuna-Variable-002.git)

+**DMart Clone**
 Description: A quiz application with real-time score tracking.

 ## GitHub Stats